-To overcome this problem as the winter gets closer and your pond drops down to about 60°F/ 15.5°C in the autumn you need to stop feeding your fish high protein food and give them a wheat germ food which is low in protein and a lot easier to digest.
+To overcome this problem as winter gets closer and your pond drops down to about 60°F/ 15.5°C during the autumn you need to stop feeding your fish high protein food and give them a wheat germ food which is low in protein and a lot easier to digest.

 As winter arrives and your pond gets down to around 50°F/10°C it’s time stop feeding your fish altogether as they will now be in a state of hibernation.

 Your fish will hibernate at the bottom of your pond over winter, but if you do see your fish coming to the surface during short mild spells in the winter and you think they are looking for food please don’t feed them, they will take the food but this could cause them harm.